iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > Doesn't work at all.<br> :date: __2021-01-15 02:22:24__

 > Atrocious memory use and abysmal battery drain.
 Do Not Download!<br> :date: __2021-01-14 20:58:26__

-> Garbage app.<br> :date: __2021-01-14 12:42:39__

-> Used this app daily.
-I gotncovid and no one wanted my info.
-Stupid waste of data and battery life.<br> :date: __2021-01-14 07:45:40__

-> Jan 2021 update: still the same useless app, this concept will always drain battery and not be usable.
-Destroys battery life, cant use it if phones got no power.<br> :date: __2021-01-13 17:50:57__

-> Going to uninstall.
-It uses phone resources and the government is not doing any tracking anyway so it is just a waste.
-If they were serious about saving lives they would activate the Canada wide app.<br> :date: __2021-01-13 16:06:46__

-> Horrible app messed up my whole phone...plus error error not connected to wifi every single time.
-Uninstaller reinstall... make up your minds.
-F IX IT...please or take it out of app list very disappointed 😞<br> :date: __2021-01-13 10:36:16__

-> Battery killer!
-Left for work at 80% and in a 25min drive my phone is under 50%.<br> :date: __2021-01-13 03:05:01__